When writing their proposals, applicants are expected to review this Q&A section to ensure compliance with the various grants' requirements.

 Q: What are the reporting requirements?

-A: Grantees will be expected to fulfill a limited number of requirements, such as submitting syllabi and/or a project report, give a public presentation, providing expense reports, and completing an exit survey.
+A: Grantees will be expected to fulfill a limited number of requirements, such as submitting syllabi and/or a project report, give a public presentation, providing expense reports, and completing Project Status Reports mid-way through the project and upon its completion.

 Q: Would residencies be hosted at Five Colleges, Incorporated or one of the campuses?

 A: Residencies may be, for example, Indigenous artists, authors, activists, and community historians, and may be housed at FCI or on one of the member campuses, as appropriate to the residency.
 As noted above, preference will be given to residencies that benefit multiple campuses, though they may be “housed” on a single campus.
-Campus and FCI policies severely restrict on-site residencies during the Covid-19 pandemic; therefore creative and remote proposals are encouraged.
+Campus and FCI policies severely restrict on-site residencies during the Covid-19 pandemic, therefore we recommend that you check your campus' policy regarding in-person residencies before submitting an application.
+Priority will be given to projects that take place virtually if in-person events are not possible.

 Q: Can the project be complementing curriculum vs. directly related to curriculum development?